 The weight of an average rat baby is just several grams (3 to 6, depending on the species), and they are born blind, naked and completely helpless.
 They typically open their eyes after about 6 days and they start growing fur at the start of the 3rd week (close to the end of the weaning period).
 The weight of a rat at weaning is several dozen grams.
 Depending on the exact species, an adult rat can reach anywhere between several inches to the monster size of 10+ inches.

-Adolescent rats are obviously smaller and can sometimes be mistaken for mice, so it’s important to try and identify them properly so that you know what you’re dealing with.
+Adolescent rats are obviously smaller and can sometimes be mistaken for mice, so it’s important to try and identify them properly so that you know whether you’re dealing with rats or mice.

 While they don’t reproduce and grow as quickly as mice and they tend to live a bit longer, rats are still among the faster living (and dying) animals out there.
 This means that when left unchecked their rapid reproduction cycle can quickly grow out of our control and rats can deal serious damage to our property and sometimes even drive entire families out of their homes.
 This makes it crucial that homeowners and commercial property owners take good care of their facilities, take preventive measures against rats, do routine check-ups for rat presence, and act as quickly and as extensively as possible when such presence is found.